Porridge with a difference; and it takes you back to the world of rice pudding, fish fingers and pop tarts. It’s only semolina but I like it.

 I’d guzzle the rest like an alkie draining her morning beer.
 Yes that’s right, out of the bottle, teat and all.

-But I never, ever cooked it for my own consumption until very recently when I thought ‘what the hell?’
-Why are oats and barley and buckwheat and quinoa supposed to be fine for adult consumption, healthy and trending, while poor semolina is forever relegated to crèche?
+But I never, ever cooked it for myself to eat until very recently when I thought ‘what the hell?’
+Why are oats and barley and buckwheat and quinoa supposed to be fine for adult consumption, healthy and trending, while poor semolina is forever relegated to the crèche?